 Extension.
 Lengthening the time allowed to complete an individualized study course by two months is called an extension.
 Three extensions are allowed and a fee is charged for each extension.

 Extra to degree.
-Successfully completed courses that do not fit within a student's AU program.
+Successfully completed course that is not included in a student's AU program requirements and is not included in the calculation of the GPA.

 F

 Final grade.
 See Grade.